agronholm/anyio/docs/cancellation.rst

 cancellation of tasks is done via so called *cancel scopes*.
 Cancel scopes are used as context managers and can be nested.
 Cancelling a cancel scope cancels all cancel scopes nested within it.
 If a task is waiting on something, it is cancelled immediately.
-If the task is just starting, it will run until it first tries to run an operation requiring waiting, such as :func:`~anyio.sleep`.
+If the task is just starting, it will run until it first tries to run an operation requiring waiting, such as :func:`~sleep`.

 A task group contains its own cancel scope.
 The entire task group can be cancelled by cancelling this scope.